UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 ```

-At first glance the data might look quite strange and messy.
-It has been stored as a **CSV** or comma-separated values file.
-CSV files are plain text files that can store large amounts of data, and can readily be imported into a spreadsheet or storage database.
+CSV files are plain text files that store large amounts of data without formatting or formulas.
+They are ideal for data storage because they preserve raw data integrity.

-These files are the simplest form of database, no coloured cells, no formulae, no text formatting.
-Each row is a row of the data, each value of a row (previously separate columns) is separated by a comma.

 This file format helps us maintain an ethos **Keep Raw Data Raw** -

+It's recommended to avoid Excel for data analysis due to potential formatting issues and data loss with large files.

 In many cases, the captured or collected data may be unique and impossible to reproduce, such as measurements in a lab or field observations.
 For this reason, they should be protected from any possible loss.
 Every time a change is made to a raw data file it threatens the integrity of that information.